terascope/teraslice/docs/jobs/types-of-operations.md

 ### Slicer

-The simpiliest varient of a "Slicer" that only handles on running "Slicer".
+The simplest varient of a "Slicer" that only handles one running "Slicer".

 <!--DOCUSAURUS_CODE_TABS-->
 <!--TypeScript-->